fasihhussain/Data-Science-Project/README.md

-# **Analysis of the Impact of Environmental Variables on the Death Rate in Developing and Developed Countries**
+# Analysis of the Impact of Environmental Variables on the Death Rate in Developing and Developed Countries (Fall 2020)